logan-han/blog.han.life/content/posts/2020/2020-12-21-jacoco-exclusion.md

 }
 ```

-then add jacoco gradle setup as usual wiyth executionData setup
+then add jacoco gradle setup as usual with executionData setup:
 ```
 apply plugin: 'jacoco'